awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 If you are interested in more complex automation scenarios, consider using AWS CloudFormation and AWS OpsWorks\.
 For more information, see the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/) and the [AWS OpsWorks User Guide](https://docs.aws.amazon.com/opsworks/latest/userguide/)\.

-For information about running commands on your Windows instance at launch, see [Running Commands on Your Windows Instance at Launch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html) and [Managing Windows Instance Configuration](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-configuration-manage.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For information about running commands on your Windows instance at launch, see [Run commands on your Windows instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html) and [Manage Windows instance configuration](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-configuration-manage.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 In the following examples, the commands from the [Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md) are converted to a shell script and a set of cloud\-init directives that run when the instance launches\.
 In each example, the following tasks are performed by the user data:
 + The distribution software packages are updated\.